As part of running my Create A Profitable Online Store course, I routinely get questions about Amazon PPC.

-Editor’s Note: If you are completely new to Amazon Sponsored Product Ads, please check out my post on The Most Profitable Way To Run Amazon PPC Sponsored Product Ads – A Step By Step Guide
+Editor’s Note: If you are completely new to Amazon Sponsored Product Ads, please check out my post on The Most Profitable Way To Run Amazon Sponsored Product Ads – A Step By Step Guide

 Mistake #1: Not Knowing Your Breakeven Point